 Rationale for Planning for Post-Disaster Recovery: Next Generation

 For more than a decade, PAS Report No. 483/484, Planning for Post-Disaster Recovery and Reconstruction, has served as the major resource to which planners and emergency managers turn for basic principles and policies governing the practice of planning for long-term community recovery after disasters.
 Thousands of copies have circulated nationwide and around the world.
 There is only one problem, which was inevitable: The information is rapidly becoming outdated.
-Between 2008 and 2010, APA has conducted a variety of conversations with federal officials about the need for completely overhauling this publication to reflect new lessons and circumstances.
-FEMA agreed to fund such a project, which is now launching in October 2010, and will take three years.
-During that time, APA will periodically add new resources to this website to make new information easily available to practicing planners when they need it.
+Between 2008 and 2010, APA conducted a variety of conversations with federal officials about the need for completely overhauling this publication to reflect new lessons and circumstances.
+FEMA agreed to fund such a project, which launched in October 2010, and was completed in 2014.

 What are the needs that drove this new project idea forward?
 APA laid out nine clear and specific reasons for the project in a needs assessment it shared with federal officials in FEMA and other agencies: